 If a building is your responsibility, remember that the consequences of faulty fire dampers could be serious.
 In the event that there is a fire, these devices can save lives by preventing the unnecessary spread of smoke and fire to other parts of the building, giving people enough time to evacuate and the fire department a better chance of containing the blaze.

 If someone in the building was to actually die as a result of a fire that could have been controlled with operational fire dampers, you could be liable for prosecution under the Corporate Manslaughter Act.

 You would also find it harder to claim for fire damage on your insurance unless you can provide reports which prove you have had your fire dampers tested and maintained.

-Ultimately, testing a fire damper using the correct methods and by working with an organisation that has the appropriate fire smoke damper testing certification is an important preventive measure for any building that values the health and safety of its employees, tenants and visitors.
+Ultimately, testing a fire damper using the correct methods and by working with an organisation that has the appropriate fire damper testing certification is an important preventive measure for any building that values the health and safety of its employees, tenants and visitors.